abhinavkumar2369/Health-Track/README.md

 - Upload and manage medical documents
 - View your health records

----

 ## License 📄

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for details.

----

-## Contributing

-Contributions are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please ensure your code follows the existing style and includes appropriate tests.

----

 ## Credits